tugascript/keyword-extraction-rs/README.md

 ## Algorithms

-The full list of intended algorithms before publishing this library on crates.io is as follows:
+The full list of the algorithms in this library:

-- Helper modules:
+- Helper algorithms:
     - [x] Tokenizer
     - [x] Co-occurrence
 - Keyword extraction algorithms: